Soluto/simple-fake-server/readme.md

 ```

 * **`callsMade(routeCallTester: RouteCallTester)`**
-Returns an array of all calls made to the provided route.
+Returns an array of all calls made that match the provided route.
 Each entry of the array is an object containing `method`, `path`, `headers` and `body`.

 * **`clearCallHistory()`**
 Self explanatory.
-After calling clearCallHistory hasMade will always return false and callsMade will always return an empty array.
+After calling clearCallHistory hasMade will always return false and callsMade will always return an empty array until the next call is made.

 ### Assertion Restrictions

 It's possible to chain some restrictions to the routeCallTester.
-It's useful when the route was defined with a regex or a body constrain and you want to make sure *exactly* what was the route called with.
+It's useful when the route was defined with a regex or a body restriction and you want to make sure *exactly* what was the route called with.

 * **`withPath(specificPath: string)`**
 Comes useful when defining a route with regex and you'd like to assert a specific path was called.